mendhak/devcontainer-nvidia-cuda-environment/README.md

+Devcontainer setup for CUDA enabled workloads.
-Devcontainer setup for NVIDIA Reinforcement Learning with Verifiable Rewards Fine Tuning example
+Includes a specific example for NVIDIA Reinforcement Learning with Verifiable Rewards Fine Tuning example

 For this blog post: https://blogs.nvidia.com/blog/rtx-ai-garage-fine-tuning-unsloth-dgx-spark/
 Which linked to this Youtube video: https://www.youtube.com/watch?v=9t-BAjzBWj8